rrromano/react-calendar/README.md

 - Dayjs: For handling dates.
 - Styled-components: For handling styles.
-- Material-Ui: For some UI components..
+- Material-Ui: For some UI components.
 - Axios: To make http requests.
 - Uuid: To generate different unique random ids.
 - Redux: For state management.